 Treatment for an infant skull fracture depends on the type of fracture, the severity, and any complications it is causing.
 In most instances, the only treatment is to simply observe and to continue to test the child and image the head.

 A depressed fracture may also simply be monitored, but it may also need to be treated surgically.
 Fluid or blood, for instance, pooling in the brain can cause lasting damage and may require surgery to remove it.
-Surgery may also be needed to reduce pressure or swelling.
+A baby may need surgery to reduce pressure or swelling.

 Prognosis and Complications

-A depressed skull fracture can cause pressure on the brain resulting in hemorrhage.
+A depressed skull fracture can cause pressure on the brain resulting in bleeding.
 Even when these potentially damaging complications occur, the prognosis is good for most infants, and they will recover.

 Overall the prognosis for a child born with a fractured skull is good.
 Most will not require treatment, and most will have no long-term complications.
 However, for those few who do have complications, these can include brain damage, paralysis, neurological problems, developmental delays, and cognitive impairments.

 If your child was born with a fracture and you believe malpractice or negligence played a role, you can make a case with the assistance of a lawyer and seek compensation and justice for your baby.